 The Executive Jet of the Future

-The radical new design, that looks very little like current business jets, was first presented at Revolution.
-Aero Euro 2019, an event dedicated to “out of the box” thinking in business and personal aviation.
+The radical new design, which looks very little like current business jets, was first presented at Revolution.
+Aero Euro 2019 is an event dedicated to “out of the box” thinking in business and personal aviation.

 Not Your Usual Business Jet

-One look at the design concepts of the SkyFan business jet, and you can see that this is not your usual Gulfstream or other private jet.
-Gone are the usual backswept left and right wings, and tail assembly, to be replaced by a diamond shaped aerodynamic design, with a super conducting turbofan that provides trust from the rear.
-But don’t let that have you thinking that makes this a “propeller” plane, it is a business “jet” in every sense of the word, with those fan-like engines able to push the aircraft to speeds of 447MPH!
+One look at the design concepts of the SkyFan business jet, and you can see that this is not your usual Gulfstream or another private jet.
+Gone are the usual backswept left and right wings, and tail assembly, to be replaced by a diamond-shaped aerodynamic design with a superconducting turbofan that provides trust from the rear.
+But don’t let that have you thinking that makes this a “propeller” plane; it is a business “jet” in every sense of the word, with those fan-like engines able to push the aircraft to speeds of 447MPH!

 Wood’s presentation went on to describe the SkyFan as having been “designed for eight passengers and will radically improve the overall aircraft efficiency with a mindful eye toward established passenger comfort.
-With a standup cabin, it is equipped with full cabin length panoramic windows, known as “PanDow.”
-The view is a very impressive innovation for the passenger’s perspective as well.
+With a standup cabin, it is equipped with full cabin-length panoramic windows, known as “PanDow.”
+The view is also a very impressive innovation from the passenger’s perspective.
 These 8K displays at 275 dots per inch deliver outstanding views of the outside.